kyle-n/kyle-n.github.io/_posts/2023-05-03-code-simplicity.md

 > Complexity is anything related to the structure of a software system that makes it hard to understand and modify the system.
 (Ch.
 2)

 If simplicity makes apps easy and quick to update, complexity is the oppostive.
 It slows down new features.
 It demands extra rounds of QA.
-It leaves your customer waiting an extra week for that big feature.
+It leaves your customer waiting an extra week.

 There are many kinds of complexity, but the three most common symptoms are when updating the application requires: